ananay-sethi/ananay-sethi.github.io/README.md

-# ananay-sethi.github.io
+# Ananay Sethi

-This is my personal website!
+Welcome to my little corner of the internet!